What are Microservices?

 - You have individual, standalone modules that need to be reused

 While microservices aren’t exclusive to a cloud environment, they are often used together.
 One of the main reasons for this is their inherent scalability.
 Because microservices can be individually deployed and scaled, they maximize the benefit of cloud computing’s pay-only-for-what-you-use infrastructure — reducing costs across the board.
-In addition, the flexibility of microservices can lead to highly complex tech stacks that present management challenges, but the vendor-managed cloud backend can help businesses reap the benefits of microservices without management headaches.
+In addition, the flexibility of microservices can lead to complex tech stacks that present management challenges, but the vendor-managed cloud backend can help businesses reap the benefits of microservices without management headaches.

 Watch On Demand: 3 Superpowers for Next Level Microservices Orchestration